Katleho Malebane: Mamelodi Sundowns Ladies

 She returned to Sundowns senior team at the start of the 2025 season and made her debut against Richmond United Ladies in a 6–0 win with Malebane scoring the sixth goal for the team.
+She scored a singe goal in 18 appearances in her debut season.

 Youth international career

 Malebane captained the South Africa under-15 team at the 2023 COSAFA Schools Cup when they defended their title and qualified for the 2024 CAF African Schools Football Championship.
 She was also named player of the tournament.
 They won their maiden CAF African Schools Football Championship in Zanzibar with Malebane captaining the team yet again.

 She captained the South Africa under-17 side at the 2024 COSAFA U-17 Girls' Championship where they exited in the group stages.
 She was also part of the South Africa under-20 at the 2025 COSAFA U-20 Women's Championship assisting the team to a runners-up position to Zambia.
 Malebane scored two goals in the tournament and was the player of the match in a 5–2 win against Angola.